Aaliahaly/BINF6970-Final/README.md

 2. A valid `Gene_ID`

 This design allows clinical, mutation, CNA, and expression data to connect through a consistent relational structure.

+It also prevents ambiguous molecular records and supports reliable multi-omics querying.

 ---